November 27, 2021

 Mick Pease is the Founder of SFAC.
 A Yorkshire coal miner turned social worker with Leeds City Council and global child advocate, Mick has had a life of unexpected twists and turns!
 After he and his wife, Brenda, spent a year volunteering at an orphanage in Brazil, he found he had some questions.
 Why were so many of the children living in an orphanage when most had family members?
 He started digging around for answers and accidentally found himself on a journey, a pioneer in what is now a global movement.
 Just over 20 years later he’s now a published author of “Children Belong in Families – A Remarkable Journey Towards Global Change” and the charity he started has worked with organisations in over 40 countries.

-The day will be hosted Thinking Faith Network’s Patricia Gray (Executive Director), Cal Bailey (Chair of Trustees) and David Hanson (Trustee).
+The events will be hosted Thinking Faith Network’s Patricia Gray (Executive Director), Cal Bailey (Chair of Trustees) and David Hanson (Trustee).
 You can find out more about them on our team page.

 If you need to cancel your booking, the following conditions will apply: